3ricGvald3z/Kali-Linux-OSINT-VM-Setup-Script/README.md

 The script performs the following actions in a structured order:

+1.  **Root-level Setup:**

-1.  **Initial Setup:** Updates `apt` package lists and verifies root privileges.
+    -   Updates `apt` package lists.

-2.  **System-wide Packages:** Installs a list of common tools and dependencies using `apt`.
-It also purges some pre-installed tools to use more up-to-date versions later.

-3.  **MongoDB Installation:** Adds the official MongoDB repository and installs the database server, enabling it to start automatically on boot.
+    -   Installs all necessary system-wide packages.

+    -   Installs and configures the MongoDB database.

-4.  **Service Configuration:** Starts and enables key services like UFW, Snapd, PostgreSQL, and SSH.
-It also initializes the Metasploit database and configures DNS settings.
+    -   Sets up and enables system services like UFW, SSH, and PostgreSQL.

+    -   Configures the system's DNS settings.

+2.  **User-level Setup (as your user account):**

-5.  **Go Toolchain:** Installs a collection of Go-based tools and moves them to the appropriate binary path.
+    -   Installs a collection of Go-based tools.

-6.  **Language-specific Tools:** Installs tools using `npm`, `gem`, `snap`, and `cargo`.
+    -   Installs language-specific tools using `npm`, `gem`, `snap`, and `cargo`.

-7.  **Python and Git Tools:** Clones various GitHub repositories into a `~/programs` directory and installs their Python dependencies in isolated virtual environments.
+    -   Clones various GitHub repositories into a `~/programs` directory and manages Python dependencies using isolated virtual environments.

-8.  **Repository Cloning:** Clones several useful resources, cheatsheets, and tool collections into designated directories.
+    -   Clones several useful resources, cheatsheets, and tool collections into designated directories.

-9.  **Ronin Installation:** Downloads and runs the installation script for the Ronin toolkit.

 ## Post-Installation